cunybpl/nycet_pnp/src/content/guides/soos/waterside-economizer.md

 The chilled water supply temperature (CHWST) setpoint is modulated as limits allow while meeting the cooling demand.
 The chilled water (CHW) flow rate is adjusted to match the desired CHWST setpoint.
 With known parameters, such as the current CHW flow rate, wet bulb temperature, and the design conditions of the heat exchanger (HX) and the cooling tower, the CHW temperature leaving the HX can be predicted (PHXLWT in the diagram).

-According to Taylor (2012), the waterside economizer should be disabled when it cannot provide at least a 1°F reduction between the entering and exiting CHW.
-Chillers are disabled when the economizer can supply the entire cooling load; conversely, if the cooling demand is not met by the current chilled water supply, chillers are turned on.
+According to Taylor (2014), the waterside economizer should be disabled when it cannot provide at least a 1°F reduction between the entering and exiting CHW.[^1] Chillers are disabled when the economizer can supply the entire cooling load; conversely, if the cooling demand is not met by the current chilled water supply, chillers are turned on.

 As many tower cells as possible should be enabled while making sure the tower flow is within the minimum limits.
 Condenser water should be maintained at a minimum flow rate that can match the CHW flow at the desired supply temperature setpoint.
 Meanwhile, the reduced condenser water flow must be compatible with the tower limits through controlling pump speed, staging pumps, and modulating the HX valves.